neobrain/braindump/README.md

 ## Build Instructions and Setup

-You need to have set up a 3DS homebrew[development environment](https://www.3dbrew.org/wiki/Setting_up_Development_Environment) including devkitARM and ctrulib.
+You need to have set up a 3DS homebrew [development environment](https://www.3dbrew.org/wiki/Setting_up_Development_Environment) including devkitARM and ctrulib.
 If you're having trouble building or running braindump, make sure your toolchain is up to date.

 Once you've setup braindump, you can build it by calling
 ```